Bolt loses one Olympic gold over teammate's failed dope test

 Re-analysis of Carter's samples from Beijing resulted in a positive test for the prohibited substance methylhexaneamine.

-Last summer Bolt, the 100m and 200m world record holder, said returning one of his golds would be "heartbreaking" but added that he "would not have a problem" doing so.
+Speaking last summer about the Carter situation, Bolt -- the 100m and 200m world record holder -- said returning one of his golds would be "heartbreaking," but added that he would not have a problem doing so.

-Bolt's agent Ricky Simms was not immediately available for comment.
+Bolt's agent Ricky Simms and the Jamaican Athletics Administrative Association (JAAA) were not immediately available for comment.